RTA is the Regional/County Bus

 NEW for Academic Year 2021-22 TAPS is excited to offer fully subsidized RTA bus passes to commuting students, faculty and staff!
-Sign up to get started any day of the month, here’s how:
+Sign up to get started, here’s how:

 - Log at least 16 commuter trips within those 31 days on your Cal Poly iRideshare Network.
 (That’s only 2 round trips per week for 4 weeks).
 Commute trips either arrive at Cal Poly or depart from Cal Poly.

 - TAPS rewards you with a new RTA 31-Day Pass via Token Transit on us.
 Passes are awarded at the beginning of each month up to the 10th of the month.

 - Repeat monthly.

 This program uses the Token Transit app to send riders passes directly to a smart phone.
 Just show your ticket to the driver using your phone.
 Download the Token Transit app from the Apple App Store or Google Play.